BornToBeRoot/NETworkManager/README.md

 The software is portable by default.
 Simply unpack the ZIP archive and put the files somewhere the windows user has write permissions.

-_On Windows 10 systems, SmartScreen may prevent the execution of the_ `NETworkManger.exe`. _This happens because the binary is not digitaly signed.
+_On Windows 10 systems, SmartScreen may prevent the execution of the_ `NETworkManger.exe` _, because the binary is not digitaly signed.
 To open it anyway, click in the dialog on "More info" then click the button "Run anyway"._

 # Available features